 Pan-seared scallops with lemon butter are my favorite way to eat sea scallops.
 Scallops are perfect for date night or any special occasion, yet they’re super easy to make and taste phenomenal with lemon and butter…but doesn’t everything?

 I prepare my scallops in a cast iron skillet right on the grill or stovetop.
 If you don’t have a cast iron skillet, I highly recommend you pick one up.
 Cast iron is inexpensive and it can be used on the grill, stove, or in the oven.
 Here is what I use.
+It’s the perfect pan for searing scallops, steak, and more.

 How to Prep Sea Scallops